Antonio Paolo Santa Cruz

 About me:

-My name is Antonio Santa Cruz, and I am a 3rd year PhD student in the Brain, Behavior, and Cognition program.
+My name is Antonio Santa Cruz, and I am a 4th year PhD candidate in the Brain, Behavior, and Cognition program.
 Here at the Reberlab, we are delving into the intricacies of human perceptual-motor skill learning.
 When we as researchers try to unravel the mysteries of behavioral skill learning, we end up going down this amazing rabbit hole that leads us to even more challenging, abstract, and interesting questions like: Why do some motor skill tasks allow us to get in the “flow/in the zone”?
 Is the rate at which implicit motor skill learning occurs in the brain consistent across individuals?
 “Is there a limit to the learning gains humans can achieve in any one particular skill, or do these gains continue to improve indefinitely?
 Join us on this intellectual journey as we navigate the fascinating landscapes of motor skill learning.
 From questions about any aspect of motor skill learning to discussions on our latest findings, or perhaps questions about Northwestern’s psychology doctoral program and life as a PhD student, please feel free to contact me at my email above! 🧠

 Work log: